boeni-industries/aico/docs/security/data_security.md

 ### Key Management

-AICO implements a unified key management approach with securefs, using Argon2id as the key derivation function:
+AICO implements a unified key management approach for application-level encryption, using Argon2id as the key derivation function:

 #### Key Derivation with Argon2id